 \subsection{Different stabilizers with support on only the fusion qubits}

 In this section, we first argue that a stabilizer with support on only the fusion qubits implies that fusion success corresponds to two single-qubit measurements.
 Then, we show that if not $\pm Z_AZ_B$ but the other parity measured by a successful fusion, namely $\pm X_AX_B$, is a stabilizer, fusion success and failure give the same graph state (again assuming the standard fusion setup from Fig.~\ref{fig:circiut}(a)).
-In the corresponding cases, the fusion outcome is probabilistic since Bell states of type $\ket{\Phi^{\pm}}_{A, B}$ and $ \ket{\Psi^{\pm}}_{A, B}$ are present but, since success and failure give the same graph, it can be interpreted as deterministic.
+In the corresponding cases, the outcome of the fusion is probabilistic, since Bell states of types $\ket{\Phi^{\pm}}_{A, B}$ and $ \ket{\Psi^{\pm}}_{A, B}$ are present.
+However, since success and failure give the same graph, it can be interpreted as deterministic.

-One may have recognized that all the derived graph transformations for successful fusion correspond to single-qubit measurements for the boundary cases from Fig.~\ref{fig:p_fusion}(a) where there is a stabilizer $\Tilde{S}_{AB}$ with just support on $A, B$.
-In the following we explain why this is the case: in the first boundary graph structure, $N(A)\setminus B = N(B)\setminus A$, Eq.~\eqref{eq:DecomposedAB_stab_st} becomes
+The reader may have recognized that all the derived graph transformations for successful fusion correspond to single-qubit measurements for the boundary cases in Fig.~\ref{fig:p_fusion}(a) where there is a stabilizer $\Tilde{S}_{AB}$ with just support on $A, B$.
+In the following, we explain why this is the case: in the first boundary graph structure, $N(A)\setminus B = N(B)\setminus A$, Eq.~\eqref{eq:DecomposedAB_stab_st} becomes

 where the $\pm$ sign depends on whether $A, B$ are connected ($\ket{\Phi^{-}}$) or not ($\ket{\Phi^{+}}$) and $\ket{\Tilde{\theta}} = Z_{N(A)\setminus B}\ket{\theta}$.
 In the second possible case, $N(B) \setminus A = \emptyset$ (the case $N(A)\setminus B= \emptyset$ is analogous), Eq.~\eqref{eq:DecomposedAB_stab_st} becomes: